International Medical & Laboratory Protocol

 First blood and urine samples must be taken within 2 - 3 hours, at the very latest 48 hours.
 Best tell the medical personnel that the emergency is based on a possible 'poisoning' by inhalation of thermally degraded substances containing CO fumes'.
 Please also go to THIS WEBSITE for additional valuable information regarding CO+ poisoning (CO+ = carbon monoxide + other toxins)

 Some of the tests must be done within the 2-3 hours, since those particular values tend to change quickly - they can sink to 50% of the initial value within 4-5 hours - doctors would know this.
-At the very least get the blood drawn and save several samples of blood and urine. (check details further down)
+At the very least get the blood drawn and save several samples of blood and urine. (check details further down).
+More information can be found in this paper: Physician's Guide to Pesticide Poisoning.

-The following list shows which values should be analysed within a 2 hour frame:
+The following list shows which values should be analyzed within a 2 hour frame:

 Metabolic parameters such as cholesterol and sugar can be omitted.